atennapel/tinka-hs/README.md

 - pi-types
 - sigma-types
 - Void, Unit, Bool primitive types
-- predicative non-cumulative hierarchy of universes, with a lifting operator for globals
+- predicative non-cumulative hierarchy of universes, with a lifting operator for globals and Lift for non-globals
+- "Gentle art of Levitation"-style descriptions

 For example:
 ```